 Cole Allan and Eric Pitkanen didn't have much time to think about what went wrong in the black-and-gold's heart-breaking 4-3 double-overtime loss last Tuesday night to the visiting Sioux Lookout Warriors in the third-and-deciding game of the NorWOSSA final.

 You are here

-Home ice wasn't exactly the kindest of confines for the Fort Frances Lakers over the last two days.
+Home ice wasn't kind to the Fort Frances Lakers over the weekend.

 The squad dropped both of its games at the Ice For Kids Arena, starting with a 4-2 setback to the Thief River Falls Norskies on Saturday night before falling by that same score to the English River Miners yesterday afternoon.

 Muskie goalie Darian Klem smothered the puck while Sioux Lookout Warriors' forwards Cortez Favot and Ben Lavoie lurked looking for any rebound that may be there during Fort High's 4-3 double-overtime loss in the third-and-deciding game of the NorWOSSA boys' hockey final Tuesday night at the Ice For Kids Arena.

 Maybe it wasn't the ending they had envisioned but the outcome certainly wasn't due to a lack of effort.

 The Muskie boys' hockey team saw its season come to a screeching halt Tuesday night as the Sioux Lookout Warriors pulled out a thrilling 4-3 double-overtime victory at the packed Ice For Kids Arena in the third-and-deciding game to claim the NorWOSSA crown.